bitextor/bicleaner-ai/docs/training/README.md

     --porn_removal_train porn-removal.txt.en  --porn_removal_file models/en-cs/porn-model.en \
 ```

-This will train a lite classifier for English-Czech using the corpus `corpus.en-cs.train`, the `corpus.en-cs.dev` as development set and the monolingual corpus `mono.en-cs` to train the vocabulary embeddings.
+This will train a lite model for English-Czech using the corpus `corpus.en-cs.train`, the `corpus.en-cs.dev` as development set and the monolingual corpus `mono.en-cs` to train the vocabulary embeddings.
 All the model files created during training, the language model files, the porn removal file, and the `metadata.yaml` will be stored in the model directory `models/en-cs`.

 To train full models you would need to use `--classifier\_type xlmr` and `--mono\_train` is not needed.